What is responsive design?

 Margin and Padding should be used to create space around the individual components rather than spacing your components out in your design.
 As mentioned above, there are many ways to effectively create space in your designs (space between, space around, space evenly, grow if possible, etc.).

-Don't use negative padding/margins unless you want the content to overflow.
+Don't use negative margins unless you want the content to overflow.

 ℹ️ Watch this 6-minute overview of Candu's responsive controls